Francis Crake: Early life

 Francis Crake was born on 19 April 1893 in Newcastle upon Tyne, where he also resided.
 Crake was originally employed as an Insurance Agent's Clerk before joining the Royal Army Medical Corps in 1909, serving with the 1st Northumbrian Field Ambulance until 1913.

 First World War

 Following the outbreak of the First World War, Crake enlisted into the 11th Reserve Regiment of Cavalry in September 1914.
-After leaving the cavalry in June 1915, Crake then entered service with the Hampshire Regiment (later the Royal Hampshire Regiment) and served on the Western Front from July 1915 to June 1917.
-Subsequently, he was selected for officer training and was commissioned into the Bedfordshire Regiment (later the Bedfordshire and Hertfordshire Regiment) on 27 November 1917.
+After leaving the cavalry in June 1915, Crake then entered service with the Hampshire Regiment and served on the Western Front from July 1915 to June 1917.
+Subsequently, he was selected for officer training and was commissioned into the Bedfordshire Regiment on 27 November 1917.
 In April 1918, he returned to the front, joining the 6th Battalion of the Bedfordshires, however the following month this unit was broken up and absorbed by 1/1st battalion, the Hertfordshire Regiment.
 He finished the conflict with the rank of captain.